Yujif1Aero/GPU_LBM/README.md

 # GPU_LBM
-This is LBM programs of which the development and research are progress.
+This is LBM programs of which the development and research are in progress.

 March 28 2023
 --Launching this github